bgould/kint/README.md

 ## Compatibility

-The kinT keyboard controller was made for the Kinesis Advantage or Advantage 2 series.
+The kint-QT keyboard controller was made for the Kinesis Advantage or Advantage 2 series.

 The kinT keyboard controller is not compatible with the newer Kinesis Advantage